Bulgaria Economic Outlook

 Bulgaria Economic News

-Consumer prices rose 0.5% from the previous month in January, following a flat reading in December.
+Consumer prices rose 0.5% from the previous month in February, following January’s 0.6% increase.

-Industrial output declined 3.8% in working day-adjusted annual terms in December, contrasting the 1.2% year-on-year expansion logged in November and marking the sharpest contraction in five-and-a-half years.
+Industrial output rose 2.8% in working day-adjusted annual terms in January, contrasting the 2.9% year-on-year decline logged in December, which had marked the sharpest contraction in five and a half years.